-Business Combination
+Business Combinations

-The Company accounts for business combinations by applying the acquisition method in accordance with Accounting Standards Codification ("ASC") 805, Business Combinations.
+The Company accounts for business combinations by applying the acquisition method in accordance with Business Combinations Topic 805 of the ASC ("ASC 805").
 The Company evaluates each purchase transaction to determine whether the acquired assets meet the definition of a business.
 Transaction costs related to the acquisition of a business are expensed as incurred and excluded from the fair value of consideration transferred.
 The identifiable assets acquired, liabilities assumed and noncontrolling interests, if any, in an acquired entity are recognized and measured at their estimated fair values.
 The excess of the fair value of consideration transferred over the fair values of identifiable assets acquired, liabilities assumed and noncontrolling interests, if any, in an acquired entity is recorded as goodwill.
 Such valuations require management to make significant estimates and assumptions, especially with respect to intangible assets and liabilities.
 Net cash paid to acquire a business is classified as investing activities on the accompanying condensed consolidated statements of cash flows.